lxy-cn/LTDLTester/README.md

 **LTDLTester** is a temporal tester generator for Linear Temporal Dynamic Logic (LTDL), which is a combination of Linear Dynamic Logic (LDL) and Future and Past Linear Temporal Logic (LTL).
 The generated tester is written in SMV language that is used by NuSMV and nuXmv.

-Xiangyu Luo
-College of Computer Science and Technology, Huaqiao University

 ## 1. Release notes